Skip to main content

 Coconut Bread (Berena ni kokonati)

-Given the abundance of coconuts, coconut bread is a common treat.
-It can be sweet or savory and is often enjoyed with tea.
+With coconuts so plentiful, coconut bread is a common treat.
+It comes sweet or savory and is often eaten with tea.

 Pandanus Pudding (Te Bua)